MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 To run the hardware validator, follow these steps.

-1. Open PowerShell as administrator locally on the Azure Stack HCI server node.
+1. Open PowerShell as administrator locally on the Azure Local machine.

 1. Run the following cmdlet to invoke the hardware validator: